dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 circuit made of two replications the ratio of ground states is simialr for both methods of embedding used above.

-The next figure shows that for the BQM representing ten replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, the clique embedding uses much longer chains than direct embedding of the problem:
+The next figure shows that for the BQM representing ten replications (for ten replications, a clique embedding of over 100 nodes is required) of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, the clique embedding uses much longer chains than direct embedding of the problem: